 The Organization maintains a 401(k) profit-sharing plan for the benefit of substantially all of its employees, which allows for both employee and employer contributions.
 The Organization's contribution consists of a discretionary contribution as determined by the Board of Directors annually.
-The Organization's contribution to the plan was approximately \$20,000 and \$3,000 for 2015 and 2014, respectively.
+The Organization's contribution to the plan was approximately \$20,000 for 2015.
+There were no contributions to the plan for 2016.